 Students arriving late to school should sign in so that they will be counted present for the day and obtain a permission slip to enter class.
-Parents are asked to accompany their child.
 Students will be screened before they will be permitted to enter class.
 There are only 180 instructional days in a school year.
 Every learning minute is precious!
 Tardiness is a disruption of the instructional process.
-We EXPECT all students to come to school on time.